networkoptix/web_packages/open/README.md

 ## Project Structure

-The repository is setup as a monorepo with root folder contains shared files for maintaining the project.
-Source code relevant to external developers will be in `/packages` and `/examples`.
+The repository is set up as a monorepo with the root folder containing shared files for maintaining the project.
+The source code relevant to external developers is in `/packages` and `/examples`.

 ### Packages / Libraries